 - 1) The grades of D or F are not transferable. - 2) Transfer of some credits is allowed toward all degrees from accredited graduate theological schools or other accredited universities.
+Please refer to the relevant page of each program.

 3. APPLICATION PROCEDURE